Volunteer Work with NGOs in Cambodia

 Accommodation and WiFi

-Volunteer houses are located in Phnom Penh and Siem Reap.
-The volunteer houses have electricity and running water and the majority of rooms have private bathrooms.
-In each volunteer house, there is a sitting area, dining area, television and WiFi.
+If you’re volunteering in Siem Reap, you’ll be accommodated in a volunteer house.
+Volunteer houses have electricity and running water and the majority of rooms have private bathrooms.
+In each volunteer house, there is a sitting area, dining area, TV and Wi-Fi.

 Meals